jozu-ai/kitops/docs/src/docs/use-cases.md

 KitOps is the market's only open source, standards-based packaging and versioning system designed for AI/ML projects.
 Using the OCI standard allows KitOps to be painlessly adopted by any organization using containers and enterprise registries today.

-## Stage 1: Handoff From Development and Production 🤝
+## Level 1: Handoff From Development to Production 🤝

 Many organizations have AI teams build a [ModelKit](./modelkit/intro.md) for each version of the AI project that is going to staging, user acceptance testing (UAT), or production.